 First Historian

-Many of the stories presented here of La Porte and its people are from or based upon the archives and personal writings of Mary Gertrude Ackerly.
+Many of the stories presented here of La Porte and its people are from, or are based upon, the archives and personal writings of Mary Gertrude Ackerly.
 Gertrude visited La Porte with her husband and children on Memorial Day weekend in 1914.
 After just a short visit, Gertrude fell in love with the beauty of the Bay and the warm hospitality of its people, and by October, they called La Porte, Texas, their home.

 Throughout the years, she held the role of wife, mother, prolific amateur photographer, businesswoman, and newspaper reporter.
 Because of her foresight and undying dedication to keeping La Porte’s history, Gertrude Ackerly undoubtedly deserves the title of La Porte’s first historian.